turbot/steampipe-plugin-config/docs/tables/json_key_value.md

 ---
-title: "Steampipe Table: json_key_value - Query OCI Config JSON Key Value using SQL"
+title: "Steampipe Table: json_key_value - Query Config JSON Key Value using SQL"
-description: "Allows users to query JSON Key Values in OCI Config, specifically the JSON key-value pairs, providing insights into configuration data and potential anomalies."
+description: "Allows users to query JSON Key Values in Config, specifically the JSON key-value pairs, providing insights into configuration data and potential anomalies."
 ---

-# Table: json_key_value - Query OCI Config JSON Key Values using SQL
+# Table: json_key_value - Query Config JSON Key Values using SQL

-The JSON Key Value is a resource within Oracle Cloud Infrastructure (OCI) Config that allows you to monitor and manage your JSON key-value pairs across your applications and infrastructure.
-It provides a centralized way to set up and manage key-value pairs for various OCI resources, including virtual machines, databases, web applications, and more.
-OCI Config JSON Key Value helps you stay informed about the health and performance of your OCI resources and take appropriate actions when predefined conditions are met.
+The JSON Key Value is a resource within Config that allows you to monitor and manage your JSON key-value pairs across your applications and infrastructure.
+It provides a centralized way to set up and manage key-value pairs for various config resources, including virtual machines, databases, web applications, and more.
+Config JSON Key Value helps you stay informed about the health and performance of your config resources and take appropriate actions when predefined conditions are met.

 ## Table Usage Guide

-The `json_key_value` table provides insights into JSON key-value pairs within OCI Config.
+The `json_key_value` table provides insights into JSON key-value pairs within Config.
 As a DevOps engineer, explore key-value specific details through this table, including keys, values, and associated metadata.
 Utilize it to uncover information about key-value pairs, such as those with specific keys, the relationships between keys and values, and the verification of key-value pairs.

 ## Examples